When I was transitioning into a UX career, my mother advised me: “Don’t quit your job until you’ve got another job lined up.” Sounds sensible enough.

 But for those of you who are stuck in a job you don’t like, and want to make a career switch to UX, it may very well be worth it to take time off to learn, sacrificing your earnings in the short run.

-I personally know someone who quit his job to do a UX internship.
-I know others who’ve had high paying (but soul-sucking) jobs, then quit to travel.
+I personally know someone who quit a high paying job to do a UX internship.
+I know others who’ve left their stable jobs to travel.
 They all eventually got jobs or started their own businesses.
 They all ended up okay.
 I’m betting that you will be okay too.

 How It’s Paid Off

 There are many benefits of not having a full-time job while your pursue other goals.
 I traveled.
-I’ve picked up some design skills I’ve been procrastinating on learning forever.
+I read a lot of books.
+I even picked up some design skills I’ve been procrastinating on learning forever.

-On the most practical level, not having a full time job can give you the focus to interview.
-(I know, it can be stressful to take a sick day off to take an interview.)
+And when I was done “doing me,” not having a full time job allowed me the focus to interview.
+(It can be stressful to take a sick day off to take an interview.)